gourmetjs/gourmet-ssr/docs/tutorial-2.md

 You may not be familiar with the [class fields](http://2ality.com/2017/07/class-fields.html) syntax of JavaScript such as `static HEADER = ...` and `usernameRef = ...` above.
 It is not in the final standard yet, but it is currently at stage 3, which is the last stage of the standardization process, so it is pretty safe to use.
 Gourmet SSR supports the syntax by default.

-We use `CenteredBox` to render a centered, shadow-boxed content.
+We use `CenteredBox` to wrap our content inside a centered, shadowed box.
 It also supports a header and a footer.
-Inside the `CenteredBox`, we use `HorzForm` to render a form that supports an API based submit button.
+Inside the `CenteredBox`, we use `HorzForm` to render a form that supports an API based submit button. `CenteredBox` and `HorzForm` are general components that will will show you shortly.

 The actual form fields are given as children of `HorzForm`.
 We use Bootstrap's styling class names to control the layout.
-See Bootstrap documentation for details.
+See Bootstrap [documentation](https://getbootstrap.com/docs/4.3/components/forms/) for details.

 When a user clicks the `Log in` button, `onSubmit()` is executed. `HorzForm` expects the `onSubmit` handler to return a promise.
 While the promise is pending, `HorzForm` will display a progress bar with all fields disabled.
 If the promise is successfully resolved with a truthy value, `HorzForm` will re-enable the fields and accept further user interaction on the form.
 If the promise is rejected with an error, `HorzForm` will display the error message and re-enable the fields to allow the user to retry.

-In our code above, if a POST HTTP request to `/api/login` succeeds, we will redirect the browser to the URL `/`, using `i80.goToUrl()` function.
+In our code above, if a POST HTTP request to `/api/login` succeeds, we will redirect the browser to the URL `/`, using React I80's `i80.goToUrl()` function.
 During the transition, the fields will be kept disabled because the promise will be resolved with a falsy value `undefined`.
 As there is no route that matches with `/` in the current page, a new request to the server will be made to load the page containing the `/` route.

 ### src/containers/SignupView.js